TheCarriePeters/TheCarriePeters/README.md

 - 👋 Hi, I’m @carriepeters
 - 👀 I’m interested in Graphic & Web Design, Front-End Development, & Data Science
 - 🌱 I'm currently studying Data Analytics
-- 💞️ I'm looking to collaborate on projects involving a lot of creative thinking & problem solving.
-In particular, I enjoy blending technology with arts & humanities.
-- 📫

 <!---
 carriepeters/carriepeters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.